dune-project/dune-common/doc/buildsystem/dune-common.rst

 Every directory in a project contains a file called :code:`CMakeLists.txt`, which is written in the CMake language.
 You can think of these as a distributed configure script.
 Upon configure, the top-level :code:`CMakeLists.txt` is executed.
-Whenever an :ref:`add_subdirectory` command is encountered, the :code:`CMakeLists.txt` file of that sub-directory is executed.
+Whenever an :code:`add_subdirectory` command is encountered, the :code:`CMakeLists.txt` file of that sub-directory is executed.
 The top-level :code:`CMakeLists.txt` file is special, because it sets up the entire Dune module correctly.
 You should not delete the auto-generated parts of it.